relativityone/server-integrationpoints-integrationpoints/README.md

-# Template - <short description>
+# Template - Repository template used for creating (most) new repositories.

 ## Overview

 This repository serves as a template for quite a few extant, and all future, repositories.
+It contains build scripts and follows certain conventions to allow easy consumption and integration into Team City.

 ## How to Build